 Do you envision this as a dedicated spot for family meals?
 If so, do you have additional seating when you are entertaining guests?

-There are plenty of features to choose from, including primary sinks, prep sinks, cooktops, and seating.
-Depending upon the situation, the island can also have two levels, helping to serve more than one purpose.
+These questions help determine the right size and combination of features for the island.
+There are plenty of options to choose from, including primary sinks, prep sinks, cooktops, and seating.
+Depending upon the situation, the island can also have two levels, allowing it to serve more than one purpose.

-Set up an appointment with Karen to kick start your kitchen remodel.
-Or, learn more about the remodeling process by registering to attend an upcoming educational seminar.
-You can also visit the Normandy photo gallery or follow Normandy Remodeling on Facebook, Twitter, and Instagram for more kitchen ideas and inspiration.
+Set up an appointment with one of our Designers to kick start your kitchen remodel.
+Or, learn more about the remodeling process by registering to attend an upcoming educational workshop.
+You can also visit our photo gallery or follow us on Facebook and Instagram for more kitchen ideas and inspiration.